kliment/simarrange/README.md

 You can install the dependencies in a debian/ubuntu system with the following command:

 ```
-sudo apt-get install libhighgui-dev libcv-dev libargtable2-dev
+sudo apt-get install libhighgui-dev libcv-dev libargtable2-dev libadmesh-dev
 ```

-A build script called build.sh is included in the package.
-Run it to compile the program.
+A build script called Makefile is included in the package.
+Run it by command "make" to compile the program.

 Compiling on Mac OS